Sup2point0/Assort/Yu-Gi-Oh/archetypes/Vapour-Eyes.md

 > Once per turn, during your Main or Battle Phase: You can detach 1 Material, then [...]; Destroy all other [...] on the field, also this card gains [...]
 ATK for each destroyed until the end of this turn.

-However, keeping in anime spirit, these effects can only be activated and resoLevel en while the player’s LP are lower than 4000.
+However, keeping in anime spirit, these effects can only be activated and resolved while the player’s LP are lower than 4000.
 Unlike the LIGHT Xyz Monsters, the DARK Xyz Monsters *can* attack directly in the same turn, to deal critical damage with their charged ATK.

-> You must have [...] or less LP to activate and resoLevel e this effect.
+> You must have [...] or less LP to activate and resolve this effect.

 <table>
   <tr>